-- Take part in sports or rough and tumble play whilst wearing the splint or soft cast and for 4-6 weeks after removal. - · Get the soft cast wet (if this has been applied).
+- Take part in sports or rough and tumble play whilst wearing the splint or soft cast and for 4-6 weeks after removal. - Get the soft cast wet (if a cast has been applied).
+Waterproof protection for casts can be purchased from Limbo.
+If the cast does get wet please contact the fracture liaison team for advice.

 Soft casts can be removed at home by unwrapping the casting material.
-This usually requires two people, one person to hold the limb still, whilst the other person unpicks the end of the bandage and unwraps the cast down to the gauze.
+This usually requires two people, one person to hold the limb still, whilst the other person unpicks the end of the bandage and begins to unwrap the cast down to the gauze.
 We advise giving your child pain relief prior to removal of the cast as their arm and wrist will be stiff once it is removed.
 Once the cast material has been removed, cut the gauze with scissors and remove.
 Children who have been discharged with a removable splint should only remove this for bathing under supervision of their parents/carers.

-The date for the removal of your child's soft cast/splint is: .....
+The date for the removal of your child's soft cast/splint is: